I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/winsplp/ns-winsplp-_monitor.md

 <b>DeletePort</b> deletes a port from the monitor's environment.

-`pfnEndDocPort`

-A print monitor's <b>EndDocPort</b> function performs the tasks required to end a print job on the specified port.

-`pfnEnumPorts`

-A port monitor server DLL's <b>EnumPorts</b> function enumerates the ports that the port monitor supports.

 `pfnGetPrinterDataFromPort`

 A port monitor's <b>GetPrinterDataFromPort</b> function obtains status information from a bidirectional printer and returns it to the caller.

-`pfnOpenPort`

-Pointer to the print monitor's <a href="https://msdn.microsoft.com/library/windows/hardware/ff559593">OpenPort</a> function.

-`pfnOpenPortEx`

-A language monitor's <code>OpenPortEx</code> function opens a printer port.

-`pfnReadPort`

-Pointer to the print monitor's <a href="https://msdn.microsoft.com/library/windows/hardware/ff561909">ReadPort</a> function.

 `pfnSetPortTimeOuts`

 A port monitor server DLL's <code>SetPortTimeOuts</code> function sets port time-out values for an open port.

-`pfnStartDocPort`

-A print monitor's <code>StartDocPort</code> function performs the tasks required to start a print job on the specified port.

-`pfnWritePort`

-Pointer to the print monitor's <a href="https://msdn.microsoft.com/library/windows/hardware/ff563792">WritePort</a> function.

-`pfnXcvClosePort`
+`pfnXcvOpenPort`

-Pointer to the print monitor's <a href="https://msdn.microsoft.com/library/windows/hardware/ff564254">XcvClosePort</a> function.
+Pointer to the print monitor's <a href="https://msdn.microsoft.com/library/windows/hardware/ff564259">XcvOpenPort</a> function.
 (Port monitors only.)

 `pfnXcvDataPort`

 Pointer to the print monitor's <a href="https://msdn.microsoft.com/library/windows/hardware/ff564258">XcvDataPort</a> function.
 (Port monitors only.)

-`pfnXcvOpenPort`
+`pfnXcvClosePort`

-Pointer to the print monitor's <a href="https://msdn.microsoft.com/library/windows/hardware/ff564259">XcvOpenPort</a> function.
+Pointer to the print monitor's <a href="https://msdn.microsoft.com/library/windows/hardware/ff564254">XcvClosePort</a> function.
 (Port monitors only.)

 ## Remarks
 The following table describes each member  in more detail.